Denton Parish Council

 The latest election should have taken place on May 2nd 2019, the same day as the district council elections, but there were only five nominations for the seven places.

 The two remaining places were filled by co-option, Robert Fearnly at the July meeting and Helen Sida-Page in September.
 Since then Zoe Brown has stepped down and Steve Barrett co-opted in her place.

 Further information about the elections and the role of parish councillors is provided on the Elections Page.

-The Council sponsors this website in the past has published a Village Directory but this has now been discontinued.
+The Council sponsors this website and in the past published a Village Directory but this has now been discontinued.